 23rd May 2017.
 Via de la Plata camino walk, Spain.
 Day 8: Villafranca de los Barros to Torremejía, in the autonomous community of Extremadura, Badajoz province.
 26 kms which should take a minimum of 6 hours with breaks.

 I left Villfranca at 5.50am and it was darker than ever before.
 Once I had found my way out of town I was in open scrub land.
 There was the dawn at the edge of the world; the sky was blue, red and orange.
-I heard the sound of a lone cockerel, saw a white horse just visible, and smelled the faint odour of farm fertiliser.
+I heard the sound of a lone cockerel, a white horse was just visible, and I smelled the faint odour of farm fertiliser.

 ‘(Pilgrimage is) … walking in search of something intangible..’ p.
 45 Wanderlust by Rebecca Solnit.

-Indeed, I recently advised a prospective peregrino to leave books at home.
+I recently advised a prospective peregrino to leave books at home.
 That was partly due to the weight, but also because I do not read much when I am on a pilgrimage, and I do not see others reading around me.
 Fiction can transport you to another place, and many pilgrims believe that focussing on their spiritual goal is vital and do not want to be distracted.

 ‘…- and for pilgrims, walking is work.’ p.
 45 Wanderlust by Rebecca Solnit.

-I enjoyed the immaculately ploughed red soil between rows of vines.
+Not long after, the sun lit them up and I enjoyed the immaculately ploughed red soil between rows of vines.

 Olives, with their stumpy wiggly trunks, stretched into infinity.
-One patch had solar panels and an extra crop of what might have been green manure between the trees.
+One patch had solar panels and an extra crop of what might have been green alfalfa between the trees.
 The cordoned vines had thin little stems, perhaps because the wires were supporting them so they did not need to be stronger.
 I would like to know why some rows were planted north-south, and some east-west.

 The sweet fennel and cow parsley smelled delicious.
 My skin remained cool, and it was brightening quickly.
-Other wild flowers competed with the blue of the sky, and there were pink His Master’s Voice horns of common bindweed by the path.
+Other wild flowers competed with the blue of the sky, and there were His Master’s Voice horns of pink, common bindweed by the path.

 I liked the swirls in the earth at the ends of rows where the tractor had turned; hated the repetitive machinery noise to my left which source I could not see; and blocked my nose from the acrid, chemical smell I had been warned about.

-The tireder I got, the less time had passed since I last looked at my watch.
-Chemicals smelling like paint were being sprayed so I tried to pick up pace, but my body had set its own rhythm.
+The tireder I got, the less time had passed since I last looked at my watch!
+Chemicals smelling like paint were being sprayed, so I tried to pick up pace, but my body had set its own rhythm.
 Tonight, I thought, I am drinking some wine!